std::any and Type Erasure

 | Type Query | type() + any_cast | holds_alternative | Cannot query | Cannot query |

-From this comparison, we can see that: if you can enumerate all possible types at compile time, variant is almost always a better choice than any. variant provides compile-time type checking, incurs no heap allocation, and supports visit.
-Only when the type list cannot be determined at compile time (such as in plugin systems or script engines) does any have irreplaceable value.
+From this comparison, we can see: if you can enumerate all possible types at compile time, std::variant is almost always a better choice than std::any. std::variant provides compile-time type checking, has no heap allocation, and supports std::visit.
+Only when the type list cannot be determined at compile time (such as in plugin systems, scripting engines, etc.) does std::any have irreplaceable value.

-void* and union basically have no legitimate use cases in modern C++ anymore—any and variant respectively cover their applicable scenarios, and do so more safely.
+void* and union basically have no legitimate use cases in modern C++ anymore—std::any and std::variant respectively cover their applicable scenarios, and do so more safely.

 Step 5 — Performance Characteristics of any

-Understanding the performance overhead of any is crucial for using it correctly.
+Understanding the performance overhead of std::any is crucial for using it correctly.

-Construction/Assignment Overhead: For types within the SBO range (typically no larger than about 32 bytes), construction and assignment involve a single value copy and a small amount of metadata setup, making them about as fast as copying the raw type.
-For types exceeding the SBO threshold, a new and a delete (when replacing a value) will be triggered.
+Construction/assignment overhead: For types within the SBO range (usually no larger than about 32 bytes), construction and assignment involve one value copy and a small amount of metadata setup, basically as fast as copying the raw type.
+For types that exceed the SBO threshold, a new allocation and a delete (when replacing a value) are triggered.

-Retrieval Overhead: std::any_cast requires a typeid comparison (checking whether the stored type matches the requested type), followed by a static_cast.
-This overhead is very small—just a pointer comparison plus a type information lookup.
+Retrieval overhead: std::any_cast requires a type_info comparison (checking whether the stored type matches the requested type), followed by a static_cast.
+This overhead is very small—it's just one pointer comparison plus one type information lookup.

-Copy Overhead: Copying an any deeply copies the value it holds.
+Copy overhead: Copying an std::any deep-copies the value it holds.
 For large objects, this is a complete deep copy.
-If you need to avoid this overhead, you can consider wrapping std::shared_ptr<T> in a std::any—this way, copying the any merely increments a reference count and does not copy the underlying object.
+If you need to avoid this overhead, you can consider wrapping std::any with std::shared_ptr—this way, copying the std::any just increments a reference count and doesn't copy the underlying object.

 // 避免大对象拷贝:用 shared_ptr 包裹